10.6 Adjustment

 Overview

 In Wyoming, modification actions are filed in a civil docket of the original child support order in District Court.
-In order to modify child support and/or medical support, the District CSP Office shall be prepared to provide the District Court with the following basic elements:
+In order to modify child support and/or medical support, the District Child Support Program (CSP) Office shall be prepared to provide the District Court with the following basic elements:

 Policy